Backelite/MaryPopin/README.md

 ### Sample project
 The sample project show how to present and dismiss a popin with different transition styles.

-## <a name="requirements"></a> Requirements
+## Requirements
-MaryPopin requires iOS 7.0 and Xcode 5 as it uses UIKit Dynamics and motion effects.
+MaryPopin requires Xcode 5 as it uses (optionaly) UIKit Dynamics and motion effects.

 ### ARC
 MaryPopin uses ARC.